Chapter 15: Abandoned

 Turning around again, he scanned the horizon while gingerly holding a scratch along his shoulder.
-He didn’t know what to expect, either more landmarks or He rubbed his throat and glanced around for Kiramíro who he knew had to be laughing at him.
+He moved to rubbing his throat and glanced around for Kiramíro who he knew had to be laughing at him.
 When he found neither, he continued to look while cursing the warrior under his breath.

 After a few minutes of turning around in the blazing sun, he had to acknowledge his situation.
 “Nowhere to get out of the damned sun.”

 He had been taught the basics of desert survival, at least heard the stories over the campfire.
 The safest would be to hide from the sun and travel at dusk.
 It would be cooler, at least until everything got bitterly cold from a lack of sunlight.
 However, the clan always traveled during the day and in the overwhelming heat of sunlight.

 Desòchu wiped the sweat from his brow.
 Why would anyone travel in his heat?
 He had done the hour trip to the surrounding valleys before, the end of the trips always ended in trudging the last few hundred chains.
 The clan ran for hours in the sun but they never explained why they didn’t pass out from exhaustion or need to drink gallons of water.
 He snorted, it was probably related to their speed magic.

 He groaned and shook his head.
 He had two choices, burrow like an insect or start walking.
 Neither sounded enjoyable.
 Shielding his eyes, he measured the sun’s height with his palm; there was probably only an hour or so of sunlight before everything got dark.
 After that, it would be almost impossible to find the rocks.